 Paulie’s preoccupation with this new knowledge keeps him distant from the man he serves as evidenced by his short responses, and the intense scowl through which he delivers his lines.

-Later in the hospital, Paulie joins Tony is in the room of another patient watching a boxing match.
+Later in the hospital, Paulie joins Tony in the room of another patient watching a boxing match.
 Tony finds out the patient has bet money on the match and tells him he could do better betting through Paulie.
 “My friend here’ll give you 375, right Paulie.”
 Paulie doesn’t respond.
 Paulie, ignores the conversation and instead comments on the fighter’s fate: “It’s a life of abuse.”
 “Yes, well he is a boxer,” says another patient, Schwinn, a retired scientist from Bell Labs.
 Paulie responds, “It’s the same for everybody.
 Look at you T. You do your Uncle a kindness you get shot for your efforts.
 You think you got family.
 But in the end, they fuck you too.”
 Tony dismisses Paulie’s comments, “He’s grieving, his aunt just died.”

 Paulie goes on to philosophize: